nasa/earthdata-varinfo/README.md

 $ make develop
 ```

-Run linter against package code (preferably do this prior to submitting code
+Run a linter against package code (preferably do this prior to submitting code
-for a Pull Request review):
+for a PR review):

 ```bash
 $ make lint